Large filters of quasiorder lattices can be generated by few elements: Introduction

 \section{Introduction}

-First, we survey the previously known results on generation of quasiorder lattices.
-Reflexive and transitive relations of a set $X$ are called \emph{quasiorders} or (in a part of the literature) \emph{preorders} (of $X$).
-For a set $X$, we will denote by $\Quo X=(\Quo X;\subseteq)$ the complete lattice of quasiorders of $X$.
-We say that a complete lattice $L$ is \emph{$n$-generated as complete lattice} if $L$ has an at most $n$-element subset $Y$ (called a \emph{ set generating} $L$ as a complete lattice) such that no proper complete sublattice of $L$ includes $Y$.
+Before stating the main result, Theorem \ref{thmmain}, we survey the previously known results on generation of quasiorder lattices.
+First of all, we recall some concepts and notations.
+Reflexive and transitive relations of a set $X$ are called \emph{quasiorders} or (in a significant portion of the literature) \emph{preorders} (of $X$).
+For a set $X$, we will denote by $\Quo X$ the complete lattice of quasiorders of $X$; the lattice order ``$\leq$'' in $\Quo X$ is the set inclusion relation ``$\subseteq$''.
+A subset $Y$ of a complete lattice $L$ is a \emph{complete generating set} if no proper complete sublattice of $L$ includes $Y$.
+Furthermore, we say that $L$ is \emph{$n$-generated as a complete lattice} if $L$ has an at most $n$-element complete generating set.
 For a finite lattice, this concept is equivalent to the existence of an at most $n$-element generating set in the usual sense.
-Note that our convention in this paper:``generated'' always means that ``generated as a complete lattice'' even when this is not emphasized.
-Furthermore, ``\emph{$k$-generated}'' means the existence of an at most $k$-element generating set.
+E.g., if $|L|\leq n$, then $L$ is $n$-generated.
+As a convention for this paper, when we write that ``generated'', we always mean ``generated as a complete lattice'' even when this is not emphasized.